techery/chunk-uploader/README.md

 # ChunkUploader

 Ruby gem for uploading files in chunks.
-Client breaks file into chunks, sends them with different request, then finalizes them with another request.
+Client breaks file into chunks, sends them with different requests, then finalizes them with another request.

 ## Install